jeremydub/dot15d4/docs/driver/driver-design.md

 - Round 1: BE=4, 2^BE-1=15, max. delay=15\*320µs=4800µs, incl.
 CCA/CPU: **4930µs**
 - Rounds 2-5: BE=5, 2^BE-1=31, max. delay=31\*320µs=9920µs, incl.
 CCA/CPU: **10050µs**

-These timings show, that CSMA/CA cannot be treated efficiently inside timed TX tasks alone.
-This explains the proposed CCA task which can be interleaved with TX, RX and RadioOff tasks to concurrently listen for incoming packets or support low-energy operation during CSMA/CA backoff periods.
+These timings show, that CSMA/CA cannot be treated efficiently inside timed tx tasks alone.
+This explains the proposed CCA task which can be interleaved with tx, rx and RadioOff tasks to concurrently listen for incoming packets or support low-energy operation during CSMA/CA backoff periods.